Alexander III of Scotland: Marriages and issue

 According to the Lanercost Chronicle, Alexander did not spend his decade as a widower alone: "he used never to forbear on account of season nor storm, nor for perils of flood or rocky cliffs, but would visit none too creditably nuns or matrons, virgins or widows as the fancy seized him, sometimes in disguise."

 Towards the end of Alexander's reign, the death of all three of his children within a few years made the question of the succession one of pressing importance.
-In 1284 he induced the Estates to recognize as his heir-presumptive his granddaughter Margaret, the "Maid of Norway".
-The need for a male heir led him to contract a second marriage to Yolande de Dreux on 1 November 1285.
+In 1284, he induced the Estates to recognise as his heir presumptive his granddaughter, Margaret, Maid of Norway.
+The need for a male heir led him to contract a second marriage to Yolande of Dreux on 1 November 1285.